IfatDav/Election_Prediction_Project/README.md

-# Israeli Election Bloc Prediction by Locality
+# Israeli Election Block Prediction by Locality

 A machine-learning project for predicting the distribution of votes among four political blocs in Israeli localities, using historical election results and demographic, socioeconomic, education, and locality-type features.